-At our Annual Meeting, stockholders will act upon the matters outlined in the accompanying notice of meeting, including the election of directors and ratification of the selection of our independent registered public accounting firm.
+At our Annual Meeting, stockholders will act upon the matters outlined in the accompanying notice of meeting, including the election of the directors named in this proxy statement and the ratification of the selection of our independent registered public accounting firm.
 Stockholders may also consider such other business as may properly come before the meeting.
 We are not aware of any other business to be brought before the meeting.
 If any other business is properly brought before the meeting, the designated officers serving as proxies will vote in accordance with their best judgment.